 Colorado Law is dedicated to making public interest legal careers a real option for our graduates, despite the reality of educational debt.
-Such debt may prevent students from choosing work at low-paying public interest or non-profit organizations.
-Colorado Law's Loan Repayment Assistance Program (LRAP) provides partial loan repayment awards to select students who choose qualifying public interest work.
+Colorado Law's Loan Repayment Assistance Program (LRAP) provides partial loan repayment awards to select alumni who choose qualifying public interest work.

 Participants must notify Colorado Law in writing (c/o the LRAP Administrator) within 30 days of any eligibility changes, including changes in salary, marital status, employment, and loan repayment status.
 Failure to provide notification will result in the loss of benefits.
 Participants who receive overpayments as a result of changes are required to refund the overpayment amount to the program.

 LRAP is administered by the University of Colorado Law School.
-For further information, please contact Whiting Leary, Senior Assistant Dean of Students and LRAP Administrator.
+For further information, please contact Alexia McCaskill, Director for Government & Public Interest.